-1. Proof of full COVID-19 vaccination (a digital or photo copy of vaccination record is acceptable). – OR –
+1. Proof of COVID-19 vaccination – booster doses are not required (a digital or photo copy of vaccination record is acceptable).

-2. Negative PCR or antigen (rapid) COVID-19 test conducted within 72-hours of picking up credentials.
+2. Negative PCR or antigen (rapid) COVID-19 lab-reported test conducted within 48-hours of picking up credentials.
 Tests taken at-home will not be accepted.

 While there will be an official COVID-19 testing facility on-site, we HIGHLY recommend you arrive at registration with your required documentation in-hand as this will make this a more efficient process (We would also hate for anyone to unexpectedly test positive after making the trip to Las Vegas).
 Either option must be presented with an appropriate ID matching the name on their documentation.
 Attendees will be given a wristband that must be shown when entering any officially scheduled event at the show.

-Should an attendee arrive without the required documentation, on-site COVID-19 testing will be available in the Livorno Ballroom of the Caesars Conference Center at no charge, with results within 30 minutes.
+Should an attendee arrive without the required documentation, on-site COVID-19 testing will be available in the Livorno Ballroom of the Caesars Conference Center, with results within 30 minutes.
 Testing will take place during CinemaCon registration hours Sunday, 24 April – Thursday, 28 April.